Thirty years ago, a plan was shown off to replace the main road running along Oxford Street with a giant flyover.

 As Byran Avery said, “all the traffic could be accommodated exactly as existing whilst also increasing the pedestrians’ realm dramatically.”

 Initially welcomed by both the Oxford Street Association and Westminster Council, following a presentation, concerns were raised about the viability of the scheme.

 One of the big arguments against it, apart from cost, was that it didn’t deal with road pollution.
-The doubts meant that without further financial support it wasn’t possible to expand on the concept into a fully fleshed out proposal, so it remains unbuilt.
+The doubts meant that without further financial support, it wasn’t possible to expand the concept into a fully fleshed out proposal, so it remains unbuilt.

 Every decade or so, talks emerges of an attempt to pedestrianise Oxford Street.

 Back in the 1960s, a report by Professor Sir Colin Buchanan suggested dropping the road slightly into a shallow depression and raising the shopping level up by 20 feet.
 The report also dismissed its own finding, noting that it was already too late for such a radical rebuilding of the street, and that banning the motor vehicle entirely may be the only solution.

 Most recently, it was suggested that a light rail, or tram could replace the traffic congestion on Oxford Street.
 Previous suggestions have included long travolators along the road, a monorail, or even an elevated walkway along the streets with entrances to the shops on the 2nd floor.

 It’s probably a question of when rather than if, the notion of a pedestrianised Oxford Street ceases to be “Unbuilt London”, but what shape it will take is anyone’s guess.